Last updated Sep 13, 2023

 Your app is updated!

-Now your app supports theming:
+Now that your app supports theming:

 • When included in a product that doesn’t have themes yet, the fallback values will ensure it keeps looking as before.